SMAC-Group/ptds2018/README.md

-# Programming tools in data science - Fall 2018
+# Programming tools in data science

-This package is intended as a support for the Programming tools in data science class taught at the University of Lausanne in Fall 2018 (check the course website [here](https://ptds2018.netlify.com/))
+This package is intended as a support for the Programming tools in data science class taught at the University of Lausanne
+(check the course website [here](https://ptds.netlify.com/))

 This package will be updated quite often, make sure you have the last version.